 Instead of saying yes to every client that comes your way.

 For example, your agency help retailers setup e-commerce solutions with marketing automations.

 Once you’ve got your niche figured out, create solutions that your niche actually wants.

 Your ideal clients has problem and challenges they want solved.

 Then package your offer and services to deliver those results.

-Most consultants start by selling a product or service and then going out to find the client.
+Most offline consultants start by selling SEO or PPC services and then going out to find the client.

 - Identify WHO you want to help

 - Find the problems and challenges they are experiencing